Tahini Hemp Seed Bars

 • Coconut.
 Use unsweetened fine or medium shredded coconut.
 It may be labeled as desiccated coconut.

 • Maple syrup.
 The maple syrup acts as a binder and sweetens the recipe.
-You can substitute agave or brown rice syrup but I wouldn’t recommend switching to a granular sweetener.
+You can substitute agave, honey or brown rice syrup but I wouldn’t recommend switching to a granular sweetener.

 • Oats.
-Use quick, rolled or old fashioned oats.
+Use quick oats, rolled oats or old fashioned oats.
 The oats will be processed into a grainy oat flour so any oat variety except steel cut oats works.
+If you need the recipe to be fully gluten-free, be sure to use gluten-free certified oats.

 Blended oats in a food processor.